Curtis Johnson (linebacker)

-Curtis Edward Johnson (born February 16, 1985) is a former American football defensive end in the National Football League for the Indianapolis Colts, Dallas Cowboys and St. Louis Rams.
+Curtis Edward Johnson (born February 16, 1985) is an American former professional football defensive end in the National Football League (NFL) for the Indianapolis Colts, Dallas Cowboys, and St. Louis Rams.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2008.
 He played college football at Clark Atlanta University.

-Early years
+Early life

 Johnson was born in Lauderhill, Florida and moved to Clay, New York.
 He attended Cicero-North Syracuse High School, where he was a two-time Section III All-state selection at defensive end.
 As a senior, he received All-Central New York honors and Post-Standard All-CNY honors at running back.

 College career

 Johnson accepted a football scholarship from Morrisville State College.
 As a freshman he started 10 games at defensive end and had 12 sacks.
 He posted 152 tackles (72 solo) and 12 sacks in 2 years, while being a two-time All-Northeast Football Conference selection.
 He transferred to Division II Clark Atlanta University after his sophomore season.

 As a junior, he started 10 games, registering 75 tackles (50 solo), 5 sacks and 18 tackles for loss.
 He led the Division II with 9 forced fumbles.

 As a senior, he started 11 games, making 112 tackles (69 solo), 14 sacks and led the Division II with an average of 2.5 tackles for loss-per-game.
 He was named SIAC Defensive Player of the Year and Daktronics All-American.
 He finished his career at Clark with 187 tackles (119 solo) in 21 career games.